 One of the top motivators for employees is the prospect of growth within an organisation.
 Without the opportunity for professional development, it’s unlikely that a highly proficient, talented employee will remain at your company for the long haul.
 It’s unlikely they’ll remain engaged, either.

-Organisations should create development programs that address the diverse needs of their workforce.
+Organisations should create career development frameworks that address the diverse needs of their workforce.
 Options like mentoring, cross-functional training and educational reimbursements are increasingly popular.
 Moreover, enabling access to relevant courses or workshops can help employees build skills and feel more connected to the company’s mission.

 Related: How Fish & Richardson built an employee engagement programme

-Recognition is a seriously effective way to boost employee engagement.
+Recognition is a seriously effective way to improve employee engagement.
 Employees who feel valued are more likely to stay motivated and committed to their roles.
-Despite this, our data shows only 65% of employees feel recognised and valued for the work they do, and only 64% of employees say they have received thanks or praise for doing good work in the past week.
+Despite this, our data shows 70% of employees feel recognised and valued for the work they do, and only 61% of employees say they have received thanks or praise for doing good work in the past week.

-To implement this effectively, managers should establish a recognition program that celebrates individual and team accomplishments.
-Recognition does not have to be monetary — verbal praise, shout-outs in team meetings or celebrating milestones on company platforms can be equally impactful.
+To implement this effectively, managers should establish a recognition programme that celebrates individual and team accomplishments.
+Recognition does not have to be monetary.
+It can take the form of verbal praise, shout-outs in team meetings or celebrating milestones on company platforms can be equally impactful.
 Consistent appreciation encourages employees to continue performing well and shows them that their efforts do not go unnoticed.

-Related: Check out these non-financial rewards that will motivate employees
+Related: Check out these non financial incentives that will motivate employees

 As we said at the start of this post, understanding how employees feel about their roles, management and workplace environment is essential for any engagement strategy.
-Conducting regular employee engagement surveys allows organisations to gather data, analyse it and create a plan of action to boost employee engagement in a meaningful way — based on facts, not presumptions.
+Conducting regular employee engagement surveys allows organisations to gather data, analyse it and create a plan of action to improve employee engagement in a meaningful way that is based on facts, not presumptions.

 To ensure surveys are effective, they should be concise and focused on actionable topics, such as communication, growth opportunities and workload balance.
 Sharing survey results with employees, along with a clear plan to address concerns, builds trust and shows the company’s commitment to creating a positive work environment.
 Ideally, surveys should be conducted at least twice a year to maintain an accurate understanding of employee morale and engagement.

-In 2025, flexibility is more than a perk — it’s an expectation.
+In 2026, flexibility is more of an expectation than a job perk.
 Hybrid and remote work options have become increasingly popular, with studies showing that flexibility significantly influences employee retention.

 Unhealthy employees can’t perform at their best.
 Nor are they likely to be actively engaged.
 So to keep your employees happy in mind and body, it’s important to focus on mental health and wellbeing.